DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 https://wiki.python.org/moin/BeginnersGuide/Download

 Once you have Python installed, you will need to install etptool.py.
-Open a command prompt and use pip to find and install it from the web:
+Open a command prompt and use pip (or Homebrew on a MacOS) to find and install it from the web:

 .. code-block::